Written by Joanne M., Director of Telehealth Clinical Operations | Fact-Checked for Clinical Accuracy

 Manual Brushing Technique That Actually Works

-If you use a manual toothbrush:
+If you use a manual toothbrush, technique matters more than brand.

-✅ Use small circular motions
+✔ Use small circular motions

-✅ Brush for 2 minutes, twice daily
+✔ Brush twice daily

 FAQs About Toothbrushes & Tooth Decay